gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

   .. image:: /images/integration_guides/clouds/gcp/6create_key.png

-#.
-Select JSON format and click CREATE
+3. Select JSON format and click CREATE
-#.
-A JSON-formatted document will be downloaded, this document contains the `project_id`, `private_key`, and `client_email` values needed to complete the integration process
+4. A JSON-formatted document will be downloaded, this document contains the Project ID, private key, and client email values needed to complete the integration process in the next step

 Add a Google Cloud Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^